jorgecnavarrom/BGClib/BGClib/Readme.md

 # BGC lib

-**Biosynthetic Gene Cluster Library** is a library with classes and methods that will allow easy manipulation and analysis of BGCs.
+**Biosynthetic Gene Cluster Library** is a library with classes and methods that allow easy manipulation and analysis of BGCs.
+In a nutshell, it stores protein data from genomic loci that can be annotated with domain information.

 Some of its classes: